yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/bert.md

 * ***Token embedding*** of dimensionality $d_{model}$, which is the ordinary dense word embedding.
 Specifically, a sub-word type of embedding, called wordPiece embedding {cite:p}`wu2016google`, with a 30,000 token vocabulary is used.
 Note that A [CLS] token is added to the input word tokens at the beginning of the first sentence and a [SEP] token is inserted at the end of each sentence.
 * ***Segment embedding*** of dimensionality $d_{model}$, which is a marker 0 or 1 indicating if sentence A precedes sentence B. Segment embedding is typically learned from the training.
 * ***Positional embedding***  of dimensionality $d_{model}$, which encodes information of position in the sentence.
 Positions matters in word and sentence level meanings.
 For example, *I love you* and *you love me* are different.
 Position embedding is a vector depending on where the token is located in the segment.
 It is a constant vector throughout the training.
+See {ref}`chapter_foundation_sec_pretrained_LM_transformer_arch_absolute_PE` on how typical absolute position encoding is constructed.

 The token, segment, and position embeddings are implemented through a look-up matrix.
 The token embedding look-up matrix has a size of $(vocab~size, d_{model})$; the position embedding look-up matrix has a size of $(max~len, d_{model})$; the segment embedding look-up matrix has a size of $(2, d_{model})$.